Explain The Sacred

 We revere sacred beliefs as well as acts.
-We feel dirty if thoughts go near illicit ones.
+We feel dirty if thoughts go near illicit beliefs.

 Sacred is big, powerful, extraordinary.
 We fear, submit, & see it as larger than ourselves.

-Sacred things matter for our health, luck, courage, and other outcomes we care about.
+Sacred things matter for our health, luck, courage, & other outcomes we care lots about.

 We want the sacred “for itself”, rather than as a means to get other things.